-This course involves the study of the body's need for food; the application of principles in planning, preparing and serving meals suitable for family daily needs.
+This course involves the study of the body's need for food; the appreciation of this study in planning, preparing and serving meals suitable for family daily needs.

 One lecture and four laboratory periods per week.
 Credit, three semester hours.